Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 }
 ```

-In order to enable this configuration you need to register it in your `Startup` class using the `AddAuthConfig` extension method, and then use it to provide the token validation parameters, as follows.
+To enable this configuration you need to register it in your `Startup` class using the `AddAuthConfig` extension method, and then use it to provide the token validation parameters, as follows.

 ```cs title="Startup.cs"
 private readonly IConfiguration configuration;